Courses || Facts || Information Session

 The department is committed to the cohort approach because of the structure and community that it provides to graduate students.
-You can earn your Master’s of Science degree in Library Science or Information Science by completing our ALA accredited program, through our unique blended and online format.
-Students will be required to attend two Onsite Institutes during the first and second semesters and complete the rest of the degree online!
+You can earn your Master’s of Science degree in Library Science or Information Science by completing our ALA-accredited program, through our unique blended and online format.
+Students are to attend two On-site Institutes during the first and second semesters and complete the rest of the degree online!

-Onsite Institute Blended Learning
+On-site Institute Blended Learning

-The Onsite Institute portion of the Master’s program includes an orientation, technology training, instruction in the Master’s program core courses, and academic advising as well as social activities and time to network with your classmates and the UNT/IS faculty.
+The On-site Institute portion of the master’s program includes an orientation, technology training, instruction in the master’s program core courses, and academic advising as well as social activities and time to network with your classmates and the UNT Department of Information Science faculty.
 The UNT cohort learning approach helps you make connections with your colleagues and prepares you for your future as a librarian or information professional.

-Dr. Yvonne Chandler, firstname.lastname@example.org
+Yvonne Chandler, firstname.lastname@example.org

-Each of these individuals is committed to the Nevada/Utah Cohort and can be reached by e-mail, postal mail, fax, and phone.
+Each of these individuals is committed to the Nevada/Utah Cohort and can be reached by email, postal mail, fax and phone.

 |Cohort Director||Dr. Yvonne Chandler||Yvonne.Chandler@unt.edu|